Shaoyang Hunan, China Travel Guide

 Langshan National Park contains a lot of opportunities for outdoor enthusiasts.

-A quite simple walk through an unique, narrow crack in the mountains, suitable for most visitors.
+A quite simple walk through an unique, narrow crack in the highlands, suitable for most people visiting.
 Offers a distinctive geological experience.

 A from moderate to difficult hike involving flights of stairs.
 Rewarding panoramic views of the Danxia landscape await climbers.
 Allows you to test your stamina.